rsksmart/rif-identity-docs/ssi/services/convey-service.markdown

 ## Convey service

-### Features

 The Convey service has been built to act as a content relayer in front of IPFS.
-Let's imagine that _Alice_ wants to share some content with _Bob_ through a QR code (or any other limited transport).
+Let's imagine that _Alice_ wants to share a JWT with _Bob_ through a QR code.
 If the content is too large, it will not fit in a QR code, so there is where the Convey service acts.
+It allows to transport and caché files that can be accessed via HTTPS, and provides a tiny URL that can fit in any QR code.
 The service exposes two main endpoints: POST and GET files.
 Please refer to the protocol description [here](../specs/convey-service) for more details about it.

 ### Main flows